Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\blue{ In this work, we present both the Guided-DaSH framework for hybrid multi-robot planning and Workspace Guided-DaSH, an application of this framework to mobile robot MRMP in congested environments.
-Our adapted framework builds off of a state-of-the-art hybrid planning framework, DaSH, using guidance to enable its use for a wider range of multi-robot planning problems which lack a highly structured search space.
-Additionally, we add support for kinodynamic planning via a modified conflict resolution structure, which also boosts the scalability of our framework by eliminating unnecessary work when finding motion solutions.}
+In this work, we present Workspace Guided-DaSH, \blue{a novel hybrid MRMP method for environments with narrow passages.} Our \blue{method} builds off of a state-of-the-art hybrid planning framework, DaSH, using \blue{workspace} guidance to enable its use for a multi-robot planning problem that lacks a highly structured search space.
+Additionally, we add support for kinodynamic planning via a modified conflict resolution structure, which also boosts the scalability of our \blue{method} by eliminating unnecessary work when finding motion solutions.

 Workspace Guided-DaSH leverages topological guidance in multiple ways, both to move between different levels of composition during planning and to guide sampling through narrow passages in the workspace.
-By using knowledge of the workspace, our method is able to efficiently find paths for robot groups of size up to an order of magnitude larger than existing state-of-the-art methods. \blue{Building off of this work, we plan to explore the use of different kinodynamic low-level motion planners which plan more intelligently for multi-robot systems by interleaving sampling-based planning and trajectory optimization~\cite{moth-ddbcbsfmrkmp-23}.} Additionally, we plan to explore using parallel computing to further improve the performance of this method, taking advantage of the hypergraph's ability to naturally decompose the multi-robot planning problems.
+By using knowledge of the workspace, our method is able to efficiently find paths for robot groups of size up to an order of magnitude larger than existing state-of-the-art methods.
+Building off of this work, we plan to explore the use of different kinodynamic low-level motion planners which plan more intelligently for multi-robot systems by interleaving sampling-based planning and trajectory optimization~\cite{moth-ddbcbsfmrkmp-23}.
+Additionally, we plan to explore using parallel computing to further improve the performance of this method, taking advantage of the hypergraph's ability to naturally decompose the multi-robot planning problems.